Michels Lighting Industries

 What if a lighting designer's years of experience could be encoded into a model — and used to generate a full light show from a single audio file?

 This is not a finished product.
-This is research, documented openly.
+This is research only for now, documented with methodological honesty over hype.

 Current Status